 Cellular jail stands mute witness to the saga of the Indian freedom struggle.
 This is a must-visit for every Indian.
 The jail hosts many museums and gallows where prisoners were hanged to death.
 In the evening a light and sound show is held in the premises depicting the history of Andaman islands and Cellular Jail.

-But the history of using the Andaman island as a prisonerโ€™s colony dates back to the Indian rebellion of 1857.
+But the history of using the Andaman island as a prisoner’s colony dates back to the Indian rebellion of 1857.
 Lt.
 Archibald Blair surveyed the islands in the year 1688.
-So immediately after the first revolt of 1857, the freedom fighters were sent here and used as laborers for the construction of the jail as well as for the buildings in Ross Island which were established as the administrative headquarter and residential area for the British Officers.
+So immediately after the first revolt of 1857, the freedom fighters were sent here and used as laborers for the construction of the jail as well as for the buildings in Ross Island, which were established as the administrative headquarter and residential area for the British Officers.

 Cellular jail is situated in the heart of the city and is just 2 km away from the main Aberdeen Bazaar and 6 Kms from the airport.
-It is the first point of visit for most tourists visiting Andamans.
+It is the first point of visit for most tourists visiting the Andamans.

 Cellular Jail remains open for visitors on all days from 9 am to 5 pm.

-On March 10, 1858, James Peterson Walker, the Superintendent of the Penal Settlement, landed in Andaman with the first batch of 200-chained prisoners, who were in fact our first freedom fighters.
+On March 10, 1858, James Peterson Walker, the Superintendent of the Penal Settlement, landed in Andaman with the first batch of 200 chained prisoners, who were in fact our first freedom fighters.
 They had raised the banner of revolt against the foreign domination in India during the First War of Indian Independence in 1857.
-Within three months the number of prisoners increased to 773.
+Within three months, the number of prisoners increased to 773.

-The penal settlement established in the Andaman Islands after the First War of Independence in 1857 was the beginning of the agonizing story of Indian freedom fighters in the makeshift and awful jails at Viper Island followed by the Cellular Jail.
-The patriots who raised their voice against the Britishers were sent to this Jail, many of them returned to their homes after completing their punishment, but most of them could not.
+The penal settlement established in the Andaman Islands after the First War of Independence in 1857 was the beginning of the agonizing story of Indian freedom fighters in the makeshift and awful jails at Viper Island, followed by the Cellular Jail.
+The patriots who raised their voice against the Britishers were sent to this Jail.
+Many of them returned to their homes after completing their punishment, but most of them could not.

 Every wall of the Cellular jail has got a heart-rendering story of struggling, suffering, and sacrifices.

-The jail was constructed on 3 floors with 7 wings, Each wing stretching from the Central tower similar to the spokes of a wheel.
-There was also an entrance block to the jail which housed all the administrative offices.
+The jail was constructed on 3 floors with 7 wings, each wing stretching from the Central tower, similar to the spokes of a wheel.
+There was also an entrance block to the jail, which housed all the administrative offices.
 It had 696 cells, one for each person.
-The name Cellular Jail is derived from its unique feature as it has only cells, unlike other jails which had dormitories.
+The name Cellular Jail is derived from its unique feature, as it has only cells, unlike other jails, which had dormitories.
 Each cell measured 13.5 feet by 7 feet and had iron bar doors in the front.
-A small ventilator, nearly 10 feet high was the only source of light and air in the cells.
+A small ventilator, nearly 10 feet high, was the only source of light and air in the cells.

 Due to some political reasons, 04 out of the 07 wings of the Cellular Jail were demolished after Independence.
-It was only after a huge protest by the freedom fighters who had spent their lives in the jail, that the demolition was stopped and the Cellular Jail was declared a national memorial.
+It was only after a huge protest by the freedom fighters who had spent their lives in jail that the demolition was stopped and the Cellular Jail was declared a national memorial.

 Many freedom fighters were brought to the Cellular Jail and never returned to mainland India.
 We hardly know about those brave fighters who laid down their lives for us.
 Unfortunately, the politically motivated history did not mention the sacrifices of the inmates of the Cellular Jail.
-Some famous freedom fighters incarcerated in the Cellular Jail were Barindra Kumar Ghosh, Upendra Nath Banerjee, Ullaskar Dutta, Indubushan Roy, Bibhuti Bhushan Sarkar, Rishikesh Kanjilal, Sudhin Kumar Sarkar, Avinash Chandra Bhattacharji & Birendra Sen. All these prisoners were sent to the Cellular Jail after 1910 on their conviction for participation in the Manictollah Conspiracy case.
+Some famous freedom fighters incarcerated in the Cellular Jail were Barindra Kumar Ghosh, Upendra Nath Banerjee, Ullaskar Dutta, Indubushan Roy, Bibhuti Bhushan Sarkar, Rishikesh Kanjilal, Sudhin Kumar Sarkar, Avinash Chandra Bhattacharji & Birendra Sen. All these prisoners were sent to the Cellular Jail after 1910 on their conviction for participation in the Manicktollah Conspiracy case.

-The Britishers appointed one of their cruelest officers David Barrie, an Irishman, as the jailor of the Cellular Jail from 1905 to1919.
+The Britishers appointed one of their cruelest officers, David Barrie, an Irishman, as the jailor of the Cellular Jail from 1905 to1919.
 He welcomed every fresh boatload of men in person and challenged them to answer why the prison walls were so low.
-"Because there's the sea on all sides for a thousand miles and on the Island David Barrie is your Godโ€.
+"Because there's the sea on all sides for a thousand miles and on the Island David Barrie is your God”.

 Netaji Subhash Chandra Bose hoisted the Indian Flag for the first time in Port Blair when he along with the Japanese Army attacked and occupied the islands during the Second World War.
 All the Political prisoners were released from the Jail and the Britishers were captured and put in the Cellular Jail.
 However, due to the defeat of the Japanese forces in the second world war, the Andaman Islands were recaptured by the British in the year 1945.